owebeeone/anchorscad/docs/InstallingAnchorSCAD.md

 ﻿# Installing AnchorSCAD

-AnchorSCAD can be downloaded using Git from the [AnchorSCAD BitBucket Git](https://bitbucket.org/owebeeone/anchorscad/src/master/) repository.
-It will also require the [PythonOpenScad Git](https://bitbucket.org/owebeeone/pythonopenscad/src/master/) repository and a number of other easily downloadable tools.
+AnchorSCAD can be downloaded using Git from the [AnchorSCAD Github](https://github.com/owebeeone/anchorscad.git) repository.
+It will also require the [PythonOpenScad Git](https://github.com/owebeeone/pythonopenscad.git) repository and a number of other easily downloadable tools.

 This software is provided under the terms of the LGPL V2.1 license.
 See the [License](#_f2cn9t1bbfvs) section in this document for more information.
 # Requirements
-All the required PIP packages are provided in the [requirements.txt](https://bitbucket.org/owebeeone/anchorscad/src/dev/src/anchorscad/requirements.txt) in the [AnchorSCAD BitBucket](https://bitbucket.org/owebeeone/anchorscad/src/master/) repository.
+All the required PIP packages are provided in the [requirements.txt](https://github.com/owebeeone/anchorscad/blob/master/src/anchorscad/requirements.txt) in the [AnchorSCAD Github](https://github.com/owebeeone/anchorscad.git) repository.

 Non [PyPi PIP](https://pypi.org/project/pip/) packages required are: